sunny-coder97/Devops-with-AWS/6. GitHub/github.md

 ![alt text](image-8.png)

+__Conflicts arise basically in two Scenarios :__

+ * When we are taking the pull on some branch from the Central Repository at that time conflict can arise.

+ * When we merge one branch to another branch , at that time also conflict can occur .

+__NOTE:__ We manually resolve the conflicts.

 __NOTE:__ If we want someone to do the code changes to our repository , we can make them as Collaborators